Sceptre/sceptre-cdk-handler/README.md

 3. Creates/updates a CloudFormation stack from the synthesized template.

-When you use Sceptre with this handler, the CDK handler performs steps 1-2 above to create a template that Sceptre can use, **but it does not use CDK to deploy it!**.
-Instead, Sceptre can use that template produced in step 1 above to perform all it's usual commands with all it's usual magic!
+When you use Sceptre with this handler, the CDK handler performs steps 1-2 above to create a template that Sceptre can use and publish the assets, **but it does not use CDK to deploy it!**.
+Instead, Sceptre can use that template produced in step 1 above to perform all its usual commands with all it's usual magic!

 In other words, using this handler lets you use resolvers, put your CDK stack into StackGroups, let you name your stack according to Sceptre's naming conventions, `validate`, `diff`, and more!
 Basically,